nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The index **must be a positive integer** ranging from 1 to 2147483647.

-* Multiple indexes can be taken in, including no indexes.
+* Multiple indexes can be taken in.
 Indexes must be separated by spaces.

 </div>